 But a lot of that changed the day I got a cat (pictured down below).
-In Septemeber 2013 I – with the consent from my mam – introduced Kitt-Katt to the family.
-Since that moment we have had a strange relationship between owner and pet.
+In September 2013 I – with the consent from my mam – introduced Kitt-Katt to the family.
+Since that moment we have had a crazy/strange but close relationship between owner and pet.

-And by strange I mean I don’t really feel like Kitt is my pet but more like…A spirit animal.
-He seems unusually intuned to my emotions to the point where at times he mimicked them or displays the same kind of emotion or vibe that I am displaying that day.
+And by crazy/strange I mean I don’t really feel like Kitt is my pet but more like…A spirit animal.
+Spirit guide, maybe?
+He seems unusually in tuned to my emotions to the point where at times he mimicked them or displays the same kind of emotion or vibe that I am displaying that day.

 He helps me to get out of bed in the mornings when I don’t have the will to get up and do anything.
 One look at his face with his big green eyes and hearing his little demanding meow for breakfast and I’m up, in the kitchen and feeding him.

-Since getting Kitt-Katt six years ago I have added two more additions to my furry family (again pictured down below) and now I have three little demanding meows to get me out of bed in the mornings.
+Since getting Kitt-Katt six years ago I have added two more additions to my furry family (pictured down below) and now I have three little demanding meows to get me out of bed in the mornings.

 And it’s always good to feel like you aren’t alone, even on those days/nights where you are.
 They are a constant company that I personally find relaxing.
 Not to mention they make for a great reading buddy!

 Sometimes I would just lock my self outside or in a room with Kitt-Katt and play with him for hours on end.
-His favourite toy used to be a feather tied to the end of a fishing line that was attached to a plastic red handle (I think they are £4.99 in B&M but please don’t quote me on that).
+His favourite toy is a feather tied to the end of a fishing line that was attached to a plastic red handle (I think they are £4.99 in B&M but please don’t quote me on that).